This Week’s Worst Person in Westeros: Daenerys Targaryen

 After each episode in Game of Thrones Season 8 , we’ll be answering a crucial question: Who is currently the worst person in Westeros?
 This week, editorial assistant Rachelle Hampton is joined by Slate IT admin Shasha Léonard.

-Rachelle Hampton: Hi Shasha, and thanks so much for joining for me to decide who was the Worst on this penultimate episode!
+Rachelle Hampton: Hi, Shasha, and thanks so much for joining me to decide who was the Worst on this penultimate episode!
 I am sorely tempted to crown that last scene—seriously, a white horse covered in blood?
-Is this a freshman English class?—but alas that’s not how we do things around here.
+Is this a freshman English class?—but alas, that’s not how we do things around here.

-Shasha Léonard: Rachelle, let’s not waste our time on Jon, he’s clearly boring and undeserving of our attention.
-There has never been a more worked up I-Told-You-So moment in Game of Thrones than when Dany loses her shit, and so when it finally dawn on Jon that everyone needs to turn around and run away, it’s hard not to look at your watch.
+Shasha Léonard: Rachelle, let’s not waste our time on Jon—he’s clearly boring and undeserving of our attention.
+There has never been a more worked-up “I told you so” moment in Game of Thrones than when Dany loses her shit, and so when it finally dawns on Jon that everyone needs to turn around and run away, it’s hard not to look at your watch.

 Léonard: FROM THE WOMB TO THE TOMB, BABY!
 But yes, Euron, good lord, what an annoying wart.
 His very big, big gun having been destroyed, along with this fleet of ships, he still manages to swagger out of the ocean, quite literally, and proclaim himself a king.
 This man is half-drowned, wearing leather pants, and thinks that because he slept with Cersei he suddenly co-owns the throne.
 If anything, he’s just as delusional as Cersei overlooking the destruction of King’s Landing from the Red Keep.